Lukasmus1/Advent_Of_Code_22/README.md

 My dumb ass tries advent of code 2022

-Every single program can be written cleanly using methods and stuff It is what it is tho 🙃
+Every single program can be written cleanly using methods and stuff but it is what it is 🙃